Why Book on SouthSeas.com

 Guests also enjoy a wide range of activities:

-- Access to The Resort Pool Complex featuring H2Whoa! waterslides, The Pointe Restaurant, The Crooked Snook Tiki Bar, and Swimtastics Swim School
+- Access to The Resort Pool Complex featuring H2Whoa! waterslides, The Pointe Restaurant, The Crooked Snook Tiki Bar, The Snook Shack and Swimtastics Swim School

 - Extensive Children’s programs through Sanibel Sea School, Swimtastics and Skully’s Interactive Family Center - home to arts and crafts, games, Skully's Arcade, and ScoutAbout Headquarters

-- Sunny Island Watersports offering parasailing, jet ski rentals, Stand Up Paddleboard rentals and lessons, and many more fun water activities
+- Sunny Island Watersports offering parasailing, waverunner rentals, stand up paddleboard rentals and lessons, and more

 - Yacht Harbour & Marina - Two full service marinas offering fishing charters, overnight dockage, and more.
 If you've never seen a wild manatee or dolphin, this is your best chance to experience them up close